openPMD/openPMD-standard/STANDARD.md

 are again split in scalar components that are stored in a common sub-group `particleName/recordName/`
 (see: *Scalar, Vector and Tensor Records*).
-Also, record components that are constant for all particles of a species (and iteration) can be replaced with a short-hand notation (see: *Constant Record Components*).
+Also, record components that are constant for all particles of a group (and iteration) can be replaced with a short-hand notation (see: *Constant Record Components*).

-### Records for each `Particle Species`
+### Records for each `Particle Group`

   - `id`
-    - type: *(uint64 / UNSIGNED8)*
+    - type: *(intX)*
     - scope: *optional*
     - description: a globally-unique identifying integer for each particle, that can be used to, e.g., track particles.
-This identifying integer should be truly unique within the simulation; in particular, even among different particle species, two particles should not have the same id.
+This identifying integer should be unique within the simulation; in particular, even among different particle groups, two particles should not have the same id unless they are truly the same particle.
                    Also, when a particle exits the simulation box, its identifying integer should not be reassigned to a new particle.
+    - advice to implementors: it is recommended to use the type *(uint64 / UNSIGNED8)*

   - `position/` + components such as `x`, `y`, `z`
     - type: each component in *(floatX)* or *(intX)* or *(uintX)*